Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Hierarchy and Weights in Convex Clustering

 The minimum of this sum is obtained by independently minimizing each sub-problem.
-Following Theorem~\ref{theorem:min}, the rows of $\mathbf{A}_{\mathcal{C}_k}$ can be computed as $\mathbf{a}^{(k)} = |\mathcal{C}_k|^{-1} \sum_{i \in \mathcal{C}_k} \mathbf{x}_i = \mathbf{\bar x}_k$ for sufficiently large $\lambda$. \end{proof} Since the sparse specification of $\mathbf{W}$ in \eqref{eq:sparse_symmetric_W} does not guarantee a connected weight matrix, Theorem~\ref{theorem:min} and Corollary~\ref{coro:disconnected} indicate that it may be impossible to obtain a single cluster when performing convex clustering for large $\lambda$.
+Following Proposition~2.2 in \cite{chi2015ama}, the rows of $\mathbf{A}$ can be computed as $\mathbf{a}_i = |\mathcal{C}_k|^{-1} \sum_{j \in \mathcal{C}_k} \mathbf{a}_j$, for all $j$ where $\{i, j\} \subseteq \mathcal{C}_k$.
+Therefore, it may not hold that $\mathbf{a}_i = \mathbf{a}_j$ if $\{i, j\} \not\subseteq \mathcal{C}_k$ for all $k$. \end{proof} Since the sparse specification of $\mathbf{W}$ in \eqref{eq:sparse_symmetric_W} does not guarantee a connected weight matrix, Proposition~\ref{prop:disconnected} indicates that it may be impossible to obtain a single cluster when performing convex clustering for large $\lambda$.
 Still, hierarchical clustering methods require all objects to eventually merge into a single cluster.
 To attain a single-cluster result from convex clustering using a sparse weight matrix, connectedness of $\mathbf{W}$ must be guaranteed.

-To do so, we propose adding nonzero weights to the sparse weight matrix $\mathbf{W}$ to ensure its connectedness.
-To avoid expensive pre-processing steps, we enlist a symmetric circulant matrix to provide a rule for adding non-zero entries to $\mathbf{W}$.
+To do so, we propose two different methods of adding nonzero weights to $\mathbf{W}$ to ensure its connectedness.

+The first method avoids computationally expensive pre-processing steps.
+We enlist a symmetric circulant matrix to provide a rule for adding nonzero entries to $\mathbf{W}$.
 A symmetric circulant is a square matrix $\mathbf{H}$ where each row is identical to the row above, but shifted one position to the right and satisfying $h_{ij}=h_{ji}$ \citep{gower1990symm_circ}.
 One example of the most sparse symmetric circulant \textit{not} forming the identity matrix for $n=6$ is

 As a weight matrix, $\mathbf{H}$ is connected by definition.
 Therefore, if nonzero weights are added to $\mathbf{W}$ according to the nonzero elements of $\mathbf{H}$, connectedness of $\mathbf{W}$ is guaranteed while adding no more than $n$ nonsparse elements.
-In a graphical context, Figure~\figref{fig:sym_circ}{a} features nonzero weights based on three nearest neighbors as edges between objects in a generated data set.
-In Figure~\figref{fig:sym_circ}{b}, the additional nonzero weights per the symmetric circulant matrix appear in light grey.
-The new formulation of the weight matrix is
+By integrating this rule into the formulation in \eqref{eq:sparse_symmetric_W}, we obtain

+Although inexpensive to construct, the nonzero elements of $\mathbf{W}$ may change depending on the order of the objects.
+Moreover, in the worst case scenario, it introduces $n$ additional evaluations of the distance between two rows of $\mathbf{A}$ in the penalty term in \eqref{eq:clusterloss_scaled}.